Rudra775/pixelate-saas/README.md

-# Cloudinary SAAS: Social Asset Generator
+# Pixelate SAAS: Social Asset Generator

-Cloudinary SAAS is a web application designed to optimize and automate the content creation workflow by transforming a single uploaded video into a suite of platform-specific image assets (e.g., thumbnails, previews) ready for social media.
+Pixelate SAAS is a web application designed to optimize and automate the content creation workflow by transforming a single uploaded video into a suite of platform-specific image assets (e.g., thumbnails, previews) ready for social media.
 It leverages Cloudinary’s video and AI capabilities to streamline asset generation, improving efficiency for social media content creators.

 ## Conceptual Features